ekwoka/rust-ts/README.md

 To accomplish this, the upstream `Iterator` is completely consumed and stored in memory, immediately upon calling this method, even if the returned `RustIterator` has no yet yielded any values.

-> The values in memory are not stored in reverse order, instead the values are yielded from the tail to the front.
+> The values in memory are not stored in reverse order, instead the values are yielded from the tail to the head.

 ## `VecDequeue`/`CircularBuffer`